 The Walker sisters were not cut off from the outside world.
 They traveled a bit.
 Still, their connection to the family homestead and their mountain traditions proved stronger than any lure of the larger world.

 “A mountain farm is, by its very nature, not overly productive, but the Walkers suffered no serious privation,” according to the NPS.

 What was the Walker sisters’ cabin like?

-The interior of the house is described as “organized confusion” by the NPS, but it sounds decidedly more confusing than organized.
+The interior of the house is described as “organized confusion” by the NPS.
+It sounds decidedly more confusing than organized.

 These items also sometimes served as insulation.
 The rafters of all three rooms were studded with nails or wooden pegs which supported items beyond description.

-Bags of seeds, any kind of dried food, clothing, guns, walking sticks or crutches, kitchen utensils, magazines and baskets were a few of the staggering number of items that hung from the ceilings of all the rooms.
+There were even walking sticks, crutches, kitchen utensils and baskets that hung from the ceilings of all the rooms.